insure logo

 Coverage types and limits

-There are three coverage levels you have to choose from in the calculator: State minimum liability, liability only and full coverage.
+The calculator allows you to choose from three coverage levels: state minimum liability, liability only and full coverage.

 State minimum liability

-• Bodily injury liability (per person/per occurrence): Bodily injury liability coverage is designed to cover medical expenses, lost wages and legal fees for individuals injured in an accident where you’re found at fault.
-The coverage limit is typically split into two amounts: per person and per occurrence.
-For example, if your state minimum liability is 25/50, it means you have coverage up to $25,000 per person injured, with a maximum of $50,000 for all injuries in a single accident.
+• Bodily injury liability (per person/per occurrence): Bodily injury liability coverage is designed to cover medical expenses, lost wages and legal fees for people injured in an accident where you’re found at fault.
+The coverage limit is typically split into two amounts: per person and occurrence.
+For example, if your state minimum liability is 25/50, you have coverage up to $25,000 per person injured, with a maximum of $50,000 for all injuries in a single accident.

 • Property damage liability: Property damage liability coverage pays for repairs or replacement of other people’s property, such as vehicles or structures, if you are at fault in an accident.
 For instance, if your state minimum liability is 25/50/25, the last number represents the coverage limit for property damage liability, which, in this case, would be $25,000.